AlleyV-Sc2/Lionheart-BG---Map-Editor-/README.md

 Follow these steps to load the game content:

 1. Unpack the Data.dat file from your Lionheart install directory.
-2. Slect button Select Cache folder ... and select the Cache folder (inside the Data folder youjust unpacked).
+2. Slect button Select Data folder ... and select the Data folder.
-3. You can add your own folders with custom folder; the editor will load them too .png files inside that same Cache
+3. You can add your own folders with custom folder; the editor will load them too .png files inside that same Data folder.

 4-Opcional download the cache folder from my Google Drive (all PNG contents) [Cache](https://drive.google.com/file/d/1UzN_TL-HNgncYZ7H7IWiDISJIhE-dDFn/view?usp=sharing)